gmihaila/unt_hpc/ssh/README.md

 # (Mac and Linux Only)
-## SSH Temrinal Easy Configuration
+## SSH Terminal Easy Configuration

 In order to login to talon you will have to use SSH command on **your personal computer's temrinal**: